rhesis-ai/rhesis-sdk/README.md

 For questions, issues, or feature requests:
 - Visit our [documentation](https://docs.rhesis.ai)
-- Contact us at support@rhesis.ai
+- Contact us at hello@rhesis.ai
 - Create an issue in this repository

 ## License 📝